usnistgov/teqp/doc/source/getting_started/index.rst

    pip install teqp

-as the binary wheels for all major platforms are provided on pypi.
+because the binary wheels for all major platforms are provided on pypi.

-If you desire to build teqp yourself, it is recommended to pull from github and build a binary wheel:
+If you desire to build teqp yourself, it is recommended to pull from github and build a binary wheel, and then subsequently install that wheel:

 .. code::